kubernetes/enhancements/keps/sig-auth/5681-conditional-authorization/README.md

 enforcement as the first validating admission plugin) is run once for all objects.

+### Complete list of all `Authorize` calls in `kube-apiserver`

+- `k8s.io/kubernetes/pkg/certauthorization.IsAuthorizedForSignerName`: Secondary
+  authorization check for the `sign/approve/attest` virtual verbs on the `certificates.k8s.io signers` resource.
+  - Does not support conditions (for now at least), for the same reasoning as VAP.
+- `k8s.io/kubernetes/pkg/kubelet/server.InstallAuthFilter`: Primary
+  authorization for the kubelet server.
+  - Would support conditions, so that conditions can apply to the path called of the `nodes/proxy` resource.
+- `k8s.io/kubernetes/pkg/registry/admissionregistration/{validating,mutating}admissionpolicy{,binding}`
+  Performs secondary checks of the requestor being able to `get` the referenced parameter resource object or all objects.
+  - Does not support conditions, verb is `get`
+- `k8s.io/kubernetes/pkg/registry/authorization/{local,self,}subjectaccessreview`:
+  Serving the SAR endpoints
+  - Would be conditions-aware, so conditions can be propagated further (e.g. to aggregated API servers)
+- `k8s.io/kubernetes/pkg/registry/core/pod/rest.ensureAuthorizedForVerb`:
+  Ensures that the requestor also has the `create` verb on certain connectible subresources for pods, as discussed above.
+  - Would be conditions-aware, as discussed [above](#compound-authorization-for-connectible-resources).
+- `k8s.io/kubernetes/pkg/registry`

 ## Authorizer requirements

 To recap, the authorizer must adhere to the following requirements to be